potatodudedude/tp/docs/UserGuide.md

 **Welcome the ConnectS user guide!
 ConnectS is any computing teaching assistants(TAs) best friend in helping them manage their tutees' contact information.**

-If you are fast at typing, ConnectS' command line interface(CLI) specialisation can help you manage your contacts faster than other contact apps, whilst still allowing you the convenience of a graphic user interface(GUI).
+If you are fast at typing, ConnectS' command line interface(CLI) specialisation can help you manage your tutee's contacts faster than other contact apps, whilst still allowing you the convenience of a graphic user interface(GUI).

 <!-- * Table of Contents -->
 <page-nav-print />